rubygems/rfcs/text/0011-gem-checksum-verification.md

 Installing rake 13.0.6
 …
 Installing rspec 3.12.0
-42 gems are missing checksums.
-Source integrity could not be verified.
+42 gems without checksums.
 Use `bundle lock` to add checksums to Gemfile.lock.
-$ bundle lock --update
+$ bundle lock
 Writing lockfile to path/to/Gemfile.lock
 $ bundle pristine
-Installing rake 13.0.6 (verified)
+Installing rake 13.0.6
 …
-Installing rspec 3.12.0 (verified)
+Installing rspec 3.12.0
 $
 ```

+When bundler installs a gem from a `.gem` file, it computes the SHA256 checksum of the file.
+If an existing checksum is available from the lockfile or the remote source, it will be compared with the computed checksum at install time.
-If a gem that is about to be installed does not match the checksum, an error is generated.
+If the checksums do not match, an error is generated and installation is halted.
+If no checksum is recorded in the lockfile, the computed checksum is saved to the lockfile where future installs can verify that the same gem is installed.

 Example:

 ```
 $ bundle install
 Installing rake 13.0.6
-Bundler cannot continue installing rake-13.0.6.
-The checksum for the downloaded `rake-13.0.6.gem` does not match the known checksum for the gem.
+Bundler found mismatched checksums.
+This is a potential security risk. rake (13.0.6) sha256-2222222222222222222222222222222222222222222222222222222222222222

-Expected: sha256-814828c34f1315d7e7b7e8295184577cc4e969bad6156ac069d02d63f58d82e8 from: Gemfile.lock:21:1 CHECKSUMS rake (13.0.6)
+    form the lockfile CHECKSUMS at Gemfile.lock:21:17 rake (13.0.6) sha256-814828c34f1315d7e7b7e8295184577cc4e969bad6156ac069d02d63f58d82e8
-Downloaded: sha256-69b69b69b69b69b69b69b69b69b69b69b69b69b69b69b69b69b69b69b69b69b6 from:
-path/to/rake-13.0.6.gem SHA256 hexdigest
+    from the gem at path/to/rake-13.0.6.gem

-To resolve this issue:
+  To resolve this issue you can either:
+    1. remove the gem at path/to/rake-13.0.6.gem
+    2. run `bundle install`
+  or if you are sure that the new checksum from the lockfile CHECKSUMS at Gemfile.lock:21:17 is correct:
+    1. remove the matching checksum in Gemfile.lock:21:17
-Delete the downloaded gem files referenced above and run `bundle install`
+    2. run `bundle install`

-If you are sure that the downloaded gem is correct, you can run… (RFC TODO: Currently undecided on what the command should be here to allow unverified gems.)
-`bundle install --skip-verification` OR
-`bundle config set unverified ignore` OR
-Remove the offending line from CHECKSUMS in Gemfile.lock
+To ignore checksum security warnings, disable checksum validation with `bundle config set --local disable_checksum_validation true`
 ```

 Certain checksums will always be unavailable because the source does not provide a checksum.
-When a checksum is not available, a line can be added to the Gemfile.lock CHECKSUMS section that explicitly indicates that no checksum is recorded for that gem version.
-Future installs of gems with intentionally ignored checksums should not error or warn when the gem is installed.
-The **(RFC TODO)** command will allow idicating that a gem version should ignore checksum verifications.
-Alternatively, the SHA256 digest of the gem at install time can be recorded allowing the user to verify future installs do not deviate from the recorded checksum.

-Platforms may pose a problem for Gemfile.lock checksums.
-If a user has not added one of the platforms where they bundle their app, then checksum verification could be skipped.
-In order to avoid this security vulnerability, the following should happen automatically.

-1. When a gem is installed and no checksum is available in the lockfile, a warning should be printed indicating that unverified gems were installed.
-2. When a gem is installed where a checksum is available for the same gem on a different platform, an error should be raised. (i.e. if nokogiri for darwin has a checksum, but nokogiri for musl does not, then an error should be raised).
-3. When bundle install is configured with frozen, an error should be raised for any gem installed that does not have a checksum unless the checksum is explicitly ignored.

-When platform or missing checksum issues are raised, the error should always indicate what command or process should be performed to fix the error.

-Bundling the app on another platform, in CI for example, should highlight any platform issues.
-This will make the bundler upgrade easier for users.

-To encourage uptake of this security feature, it should be enabled by default.
-Any actions that fetch authoritative checksums should silently record them in the Gemfile.lock.
-Progressive upgrading to verified checksum behavior should happen naturally unless explicitly disabled.

-Gem upgrades in the Gemfile.lock happen in two ways currently.
-Each way will behave differently.

-1. The user explicitly runs `bundle update`.
-2. Dependabot, or another automation, changes the version of a locked gem directly in the Gemfile.lock (assuming current Dependabot behavior without a corresponding upgrade to match this feature).
+When a checksum is not available, the gem will be added to the Gemfile.lock CHECKSUMS section without a checksum.

+Users should be aware that when bundling on CI or production, new gems can be added for a platform not found in the Gemfile.lock.
-Explicit gem updates will record the new checksum for the gem and remove any old checksums for gems that are no longer in the Gemfile.lock.
+Bundler will silently record the new checksums for the missing gem just like on a local development machine.

-Direct updates to the Gemfile.lock will print a warning during install.
-The warning should say that X number of gem(s) could not be verified.
-If the bundle is frozen, then the warning should instead print an error and halt gem installation.
+If you would like to ensure that only lockfile checksums are used, bundle install should use use the frozen or deployment configurations.

 # Reference-level explanation

 Gem checksums are fetched from rubygems.org as part of the compact index.
 The checksums are stored in memory during the bundle process.

 If any gems are recorded from a separate source or installed via .gem file, another checksum is recorded and compared with the original.

-If any of the checksums for the same gem name, version and platform differ, an error is raised.
+If any of the checksums for the same gem name, version and platform differ, an error is raised with instructions for resolving the error.

 When the Gemfile.lock is written, a new CHECKSUMS section is written with all the gems in the bundle and their corresponding checksums.

 Future compatibility for new checksum algorithms is supported by reading and writing existing checksums for installed gems even if the algorithm is unknown.
 Checksum comparisons take into account the algorithm used and raises errors accordingly.

 Bundler commands that interact with checksums either fetch checksums from sources and update the Gemfile.lock or compare checksums in the Gemfile.lock with the computed digest of the gem being installed.

-Internal storage of checksums indexes the checksums by a gem's full name (name-version-platform) and the checksum's algorithm.
-The source of each checksum is stored with the checksum so that errors can detail where conflicting checksums came from.
+Internal storage of checksums indexes the checksums by a gem's NameTuple (name, version, platform) and the checksum's algorithm.
+The source of each checksum is stored with the checksum so that errors can describe how to fix conflicting checksums.

-When two sources have a checksum for the same gem full name, the are compared.
-If they are the same, they are merged into a single record that associates the checksum with all of the sources for that checksum.
+When two remote sources have a checksum for the same gem, the are compared.
+If they are the same, bundler proceeds as normal

 ### Example CHECKSUM section